Fox Music Company is an indie record store nestled in the downtown historic district of Watertown, Wisconsin.

-The popular art of concert posters allow collectors to collect by music genre, by musician, by poster artist and even by venue or promoter.
+The popular art of concert posters allows collectors to collect by music genre, by musician, by poster artist, and even by venue or promoter.
 Concert promoters also created handbill versions of many of their posters and used them as sidewalk handouts and dashboard fliers to promote upcoming shows.
 Many of these handbills were double-sided, with poster art on one side and a calendar of upcoming shows on the other.
-These handbills represent an important element of rock concert history because they were hands on marketing tools that united promoters and concert fans.
+These handbills represent an important element of rock concert history because they were hands-on marketing tools that united promoters and concert fans.

 Family Dog Poster 66'

 This is a fantastic pre-concert first printing of this poster starring Janis Joplin and Big Brother & the Holding Company which is from December 1966, Joining Janis and the boys on the bill that night were Oxford Circle along with keyboard wizard Lee Michaels.